zfuller7/PersonalProjects/README.md

 ## List of Projects
 - Image Recovery.
 This project demonstrates how image resolution can be improved using SVD and thresholding.
-   - pdf contains explanation and images
+   - Image Recovery.pdf contains images and explanation.
-   - r file with code.
+   - Image Recovery.R contains code.

-- Cirrhosis.
-These files are focused on Survival Analysis.
+- .
+Survival Analysis.
-   - rmarkdown file, my prefered way to code in R
+   - survival_cirrhosis.pdf is a print out of the Rmd file.
-   - basic r file with the same code.
+   - survival_cirrhosis.Rmd contains the R markdown file.
-   - pdf with explanation
+   - survival_cirrhosis.R same code as the Rmd, but in a basic R format.